 If you are a cheesehead or if you think cheese is the language of love, then forget those boring, processed slices wrapped in plastic.
 Try these instead.

-Kolkata Has Three Amazing Local Cheeses, And Here’s Where You Can Buy Them
+Did You Know?
+Bengal Does These Amazing Local Cheeses & Here’s Where You Can Buy Them

 These little roundels of cheese are dry, intensely salty and crumbly.
 And they come in two varieties – plain and smoked.
 The name comes from its place of origin — Bandel, a small town near Kolkata that was colonised by the Portuguese.
 Soak in water for a while to soften.
 You can mix this cheese with some crumbled paneer for a savoury filling for melt-in-the-mouth homemade pasties.
 Or crumble over a salad or pasta.